yecril71pl/cpp-docs.pl-pl/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Uwagi

-Funkcja elementu członkowskiego zwraca odwołanie do ostatniego elementu w kontrolowanej sekwencji, która musi być niepusta.
-Umożliwia ona dostęp do ostatniego elementu, gdy wiadomo, że istnieje.
+Funkcja członkowska zwraca odwołanie do ostatniego elementu kontrolowanej sekwencji, które nie może być puste.
+Jest on używany do uzyskiwania dostępu do ostatniego elementu, gdy wiadomo, że już istnieje.

 ### <a name="example"></a>Przykład